minnek-digital-studio/cominnek-cli/README.md

 cominnek auth login
 ```

-Then you can test the connection with:
+Then you can test the connection with the:

 ```bash
 cominnek auth test